-Jennifer (Lori Loughlin) is still finding those valuables as she scours garage sales to sell in her consignment store and is looking at stepping things up by going to storage unit auctions run by her friend Martin (Michael Kopsa).
-But when Martin is discovered murdered shortly after the auction Jennifer finds herself helping out Detective Lynwood (Kevin O'Grady) in his investigations much to the worry of her husband Jason (Steve Bacic).
-With Martin's wife, who was soon to be his ex-wife, not taking kindly to her snooping things start to get dangerous for Jennifer especially when someone breaks in to their store.
+Jennifer (Lori Loughlin - Northpole: Open for Christmas) is still finding those valuables as she scours garage sales to sell in her consignment store and is looking at stepping things up by going to storage unit auctions run by her friend Martin (Michael Kopsa - Engaging Father Christmas).
+But when Martin is discovered murdered, shortly after the auction, Jennifer finds herself assisting Detective Lynwood (Kevin O'Grady) in his investigations, much to the worry of her husband, Jason (Steve Bacic - All She Wants for Christmas).
+With Martin's wife, who was soon to be his ex-wife, not taking kindly to Jennifer's snooping things start to get dangerous for Jennifer especially when someone breaks in to the store.

-But for all which is ordinary about "Garage Sale Mystery: All That Glitters" it is still entertaining with Lori Loughlin playing the equivalent of a super mum who can do everything from being concerned mum to business owner as well as helping out the police without even breaking a sweat or showing a worry line.
-But for me the best part of the movie is just a brief scene of the storage auction which if you have ever watched "Storage Hunters" is a comical take on it with an angry character and some ridiculous bidding and so on.
-The thing about all this is that "Garage Sale Mystery: All That Glitters" isn't about the crime, it is about the people and the actors and the lightness such as Jennifer's business partner Danielle being sweet talked by a customer and as such for those who enjoy light hearted stuff then it will entertain.
+But for all which is typical about "Garage Sale Mystery: All That Glitters" it still entertains with Lori Loughlin playing the equivalent of a super mum who can do everything from being concerned mum to business owner, as well as helping out the police without even breaking a sweat or showing a worry line.
+But for me the best part of the movie is just a brief scene of the storage auction which if you have ever watched "Storage Hunters" or "Storage Wars" is a comical take on it with an angry character and some ridiculous bidding.
+The thing about all this is that "Garage Sale Mystery: All That Glitters" is never really about the crime but the characters, the actors and the light hearted stuff, such as Jennifer's business partner, Danielle, being sweet talked by a customer.

-What this all boils down to is that "Garage Sale Mystery: All That Glitters" is really for fans of Lori Loughlin and those who like murder mysteries where it is really about the characters and the lighter moments rather than actually the crime and the actual solving of it.
+What this all boils down to is that "Garage Sale Mystery: All That Glitters" is really for fans of Lori Loughlin and those who enjoy Hallmark mystery movies where it is really about the characters and the lighter moments rather than the crime and the solving of it.